Data protection

 What data is stored by “Sofortüberweisung”?

-If you carry out an immediate transfer via the Sofort/Klarna service, data such as name, account number, bank code, subject, amount and date are stored on the company's servers.
+If you make an instant transfer using the Sofort/Klarna service, data such as name, account number, bank code, subject, amount and date are stored on the company's servers.
 We also receive this information via the payment confirmation.

 As part of the account coverage check, Sofort GmbH checks whether your account balance and overdraft facility cover the payment amount.
 In some cases, it is also checked whether instant transfers have been successfully carried out in the last 30 days.
-Furthermore, your user identification (such as user number or contract number) in abbreviated (“hashed”) form and your IP address are collected and stored.
-In the case of SEPA transfers, the BIC and IBAN are also saved.
+In addition, your user identification (such as authorization number or contract number) is collected and stored in abbreviated (“hashed”) form and your IP address.
+For SEPA transfers, BIC and IBAN are also stored.

-According to the company, no other personal data (such as account balances, sales data, credit limits, account lists, mobile phone numbers, authentication certificates, security codes or PIN/TAN) are collected, stored or passed on to third parties.
+According to the company, no other personal data (such as account balances, sales data, credit limit, account lists, mobile phone number, authentication certificates, security codes or PIN/TAN) are collected, stored or passed on to third parties.

-Sofortüberweisung also uses cookies to make our own service more user-friendly.
+Sofortüberweisung also uses cookies to make its own service more user-friendly.
 When you order a product, you will be redirected to the Sofort or Klarna website.
-After successful payment you will be redirected to our thank you page.
+After successful payment, you will be redirected to our thank you page.
 The following three cookies are set here:

 Name : SOFUEB